What is AI SEO? 2026 Definition + Platforms

 Three sub-disciplines have grown out of AI SEO, and the terminology gets sloppy fast.
 Holding them apart matters because the tactics differ.

-GEO, or generative engine optimization, targets generative answer surfaces specifically: getting your content selected, extracted, and synthesized into AI-generated answers across Google AI Overviews, ChatGPT search, Perplexity, and Copilot.
+GEO, or generative engine optimization, targets generative answer surfaces specifically: getting content selected, extracted, and synthesized into AI answers across AI Overviews, ChatGPT search, Perplexity, and Copilot.

 AEO, or answer engine optimization, predates GEO.
-It started with featured snippets and voice assistants and has expanded to cover any surface that lifts a direct answer from a page, including both legacy SERP features and modern AI panels.
+It started with featured snippets and voice assistants and now covers any surface that lifts a direct answer from a page.
 AEO emphasizes question-aligned structure, FAQ schema, and definitional clarity.

-LLM optimization is the broadest framing: making your content discoverable inside the language models themselves, not just the live search products built on top of them.
-ChatGPT answers roughly 60% of queries from training data without searching the web at all, per ConvertMate’s analysis of 10,000 domains, so being well-represented in Wikipedia, established review platforms, and a strong referring-domain profile matters as much as ranking on a given query.
+LLM optimization is the broadest framing: making your content discoverable inside the models themselves, not just the search products built on them.
+ChatGPT answers roughly 60% of queries from training data without searching the web, per ConvertMate’s analysis of 10,000 domains, so being well-represented in Wikipedia, review platforms, and a strong referring-domain profile matters as much as ranking on a given query.

-AI SEO is the umbrella.
-GEO, AEO, and LLM optimization are the angles you work from depending on which surface and which user behavior you’re trying to influence.
+AI SEO is the umbrella; GEO, AEO, and LLM optimization are the angles you work from.

 Which platforms and search experiences does AI SEO apply to?